 B.A.
 Philosophy, Politics, and Economics, University of Oxford, 2008

-Research and teaching interests: sociology of education; global and transnational sociology; refugees and humanitarian emergencies; international organizations
+Sociology of education; global and transnational sociology; civic education; refugees and humanitarian emergencies; international organizations

 A third project (also collaborative) centers on resistance and backlash against world society and global cultural norms in the contemporary era.
 Much of my work to-date illuminates the impact of global liberal ideologies on societies around the world.
 After decades of liberal dominance, however, a global anti-liberal backlash appears to be sweeping the world today.
 Ongoing work with colleagues seeks to understand this developing backlash against long dominant world cultural norms; an initial co-authored paper, for instance, carries out a quantitative cross-national study of various forms of anti-liberal attacks on higher education.